innovatoryuvarajan/Intelligent-Fan-Air-Cooling-System/README.md

 BLDC motor runs on low current, so that it can run longer on solar, regular, and inverters.

 #                                             Novelty
-1. We have made Nanocomposite paint coating by using **Novel magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) polymer** , which comparatively provides the cool air which is used to attain the required temperature through low power consumption.
+1. We have made Nanocomposite paint coating by using **Novel magnesium oxide (MgO)-polyvinylidene fluoride (PVDF) polymer** , which comparatively provides the cooler air which is used to attain the required temperature through low power consumption.
-2. Here we are using innovative fuzzy logic controller parameters and dynamic power gain parameters, hence we can able to change the RPM of the fan based on our needs.
+2. Here we are using innovative fuzzy logic controller parameters and dynamic power gain parameters, hence we can able to change the RPM of the fan according to our needs.
-3. We can able to maintain the room in constant temperature throughout the day & there will be no need to operate to fan in full speed during night time.
+3. We can be able to maintain the temperature of the room in constant throughout the day & there will be no need to operate the fan in full speed during night time.
 This serves as a small step towards the sustainability development.